Wrestling: Defending champs intent on keeping state titles

 Last season, Mt.
 Ararat/Brunswick won its first team title in a closely bunched field.
 Sophomores Brycen Kowalsky and Spencer LeClair are returning state champions and lead a group of eight qualifiers into the Class A state meet at Sanford High.
 Shea Farrell at 132 pounds, LeClair (138), Caden Kowalsky (145) and Ben Laurence (170) are coming off regional championship wins, while Brycen Kowalsky (120) and Brett Raio (152) finished second.

 “We’ll have kids that will probably do what we expect them to do,” said Mt.
-Ararat Coach Erick Jensen.
+Ararat/Brunswick coach Erick Jensen.
 “But Noble is in a whole different place than they were last year.
 They’re going to be the favorites.”

 Noble is looking for its first state title since 2011, the year it claimed its 11th in 13 seasons.
 Like last season when they finished fourth at the state meet, the Knights won the South regional.
 But this year, seven of their 10 qualified wrestlers finished either first or second in the region, compared to three such finishes in 2019.
 Senior Sam Martel (145) and junior Josh Cote (132) both won state titles last year.
 Cote is looking for his third individual win.
 They’ll have greater support this year from three other regional champions – freshman Derek Cote (113), Jacob Mulligan (182) and Blake Ouellette (220).